TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/CObject.rst

 Example for a localized date value
 ----------------------------------

-The f:format.date view helper works with the PHP function date(), so it can only output English month names.
+The f:format.date ViewHelper works with the PHP function date(), so it can only output English month names.
 It would be better if we could use strftime: TypoScript provides dates formatted using strftime.
 Here's an example, using the current date and a German date format.